-It’s fast-acting, easy to use and effective, making it a good option if you’re prone to pimples and other forms of inflamed, painful acne.
+It’s fast-acting, easy to use and effective, making it a good option if you’re prone to pustules, papules and other inflammatory acne lesions.

 Below, we’ve explained what clindamycin is, how it works as an acne treatment, the potential side effects you may experience while using it and more.